grafana/loki/docs/sources/getting-started/_index.md

 The test environment runs the [flog](https://github.com/mingrammer/flog) app to generate log lines.
 Promtail is the environment's agent (or client) that captures the log lines and pushes them to the Loki cluster through a gateway.
+In a typical environment, the log-generating app and the agent run in different locations.
+This guide simulates that by running Loki in Docker containers while flog and the Promtail agent run outside of Docker containers.

-Grafana provides a way to pose and visualize queries against the logs stored in Loki.
+In this guide, Grafana provides a way to pose and visualize queries against the logs stored in Loki.

 ![Simple scalable deployment test environment](simple-scalable-test-environment.png)